 You can use Eggplant Functional to create and perform API tests.
 API testing is fundamentally different from the image-based testing that you might perform with SenseTalk scripts.
-However, you can combine API testing with SenseTalk in Eggplant Functional to provide a thorough testing experience.
+Combining Eggplant Functional's image-based approach with API testing in SenseTalk provides an opportunity for enhanced test coverage.

 The API Tests section is found in the Suite window sidebar, though it is toggled off by default.
 Click the globe icon in the Assets Toggle bar at the top of the sidebar to toggle the API Tests pane view on:

 The Assets Toggle bar in Eggplant Functional

 API testing tests application programming interfaces, or APIs, to ensure that they return the proper response for a given request.
 This testing can be used to verify whether the results users see on the front end of a website match those on the back end.